pminina01/readthedocs/Time-Source.md

 The `AccurateLocal` and `AccurateUTC` both utilize this API to provide a more accurate time reading.

-The speed relates directly to whether the time is UTC or local.
-When `FastLocal` and/or `AccurateLocal` are used, they will be “slower” than their counterparts `FastUTC` and/or `AccurateUTC` because time zone conversions need to be applied to the local time sources.
+The speed of UTC is faster than the local variant, as the time zone conversion can take some time.

 Below are the provided time sources with NLog: